bencevans/node-sonos/docs/services/AVTransport.md

-# AVTransport
+# sonos

-A service to modify everything related to AVTransport
+Sonos library to control (almost) everything from your sonos devices

 **Requires:**